 What about once the Labrador Retriever vs Golden Retriever puppy decision is made?

-Whether you decide on a Golden Retriever or a Labrador Retriever choosing a single puppy out of a litter of cute puppies is never an easy task!
+Whether you decide on a Golden Retriever or a Lab Retriever puppy, choosing a single puppy out of a litter of cute puppies is never an easy task!